stevencohn/OneMore/README.md

 You can add a footnote anywhere on the page and a reference label is inserted at the current cursor location and a footnote is added to the bottom of the page.
 You can then edit the text in that footnote to your heart's desire.
+Text colors are based on the page background color.

 ![Footnotes](Screenshots/Footnotes.png)